-I love making crafts with kids.
-I especially love making crafts with kids when we can learn as we create.
-Here are directions for some cute snowflake counting necklaces that you can make with your kids.
-Kids will have so much fun making these, that they won’t realize they are working on fine motor skills and math concepts.
+Looking for ideas for winter crafts for kids?
+Kids will have so much fun making these snowflake counting necklaces, that they won’t realize they are working on fine motor skills and math concepts.

 Prep the Necklaces